Abban-Fahim/rainmeter-skins/README.md

 Some of the skins may require certain plugins, and I'll be linking them in the following table.

-All the contents of the file are my own and are licensed under the terms of the GNU General Public License v3.0.
+All the contents of this repo are my own and are licensed under the terms of the GNU General Public License v3.0.

 | Skin name   | Plugin(s) used                                                                   |
 | ----------- | -------------------------------------------------------------------------------- |